Can't manage or remove objects that were synchronized through the Azure Active Directory Sync tool

 Original KB number: 2619062

-When you try to manually manage or remove objects that were created through directory synchronization from Azure Active Directory (Azure AD):
+You try to manually manage or remove objects that were created through directory synchronization from Azure Active Directory (Azure AD):

 For example, you want to remove an orphaned user account that was synced to Azure AD from your on-premises Active Directory Domain Services (AD DS).

-In this scenario, you can't remove the orphaned user account by using the Microsoft cloud service portal in Office 365, Azure, or Microsoft Intune or by using Windows PowerShell.
+In this scenario, you can't remove the orphaned user account by using the Microsoft cloud service portal in Office 365, Azure, or Microsoft Intune, or by using Windows PowerShell.

 This issue may occur if one or more of the following conditions are true: